 Detractors of AMLO’s reform claim this would drive away private investment and slow down the modernization of the industry such as in renewable energy.

 On the other side, the government justifies the change is meant for the population’s best and will provide fairer prices to Mexicans.
-By reducing the power of private companies, it would also reduce corruption and fraud.
+Reducing the power of private companies would also reduce corruption and fraud.

 Since 2013, more companies like the retailer, bottler and brewer Femsa, were granted self-supply permits to produce their own energy and become more independent from the power grid.
 But for the minister of Energy Rocío Nahle, some sell their electricity and use the CFE network for distribution without paying for it, creating an illegal parallel market and instability in the power grid.

 The increased presence of the Mexican state in the energy market has the United States worried.
 It doesn’t give a reassuring signal for business investment from American energy companies.